lsst-dm/dmtn-093/index.rst

 Packet Format
 -------------

-Alerts are packaged using Apache Avro :cite:`avro`.
+Alerts are packaged using Apache Avro :cite:labelpar:`avro`.
 Avro is a framework for data serialization in a compact binary format.
 It has been used at scale in both industry and science, and it is the recommended format for data streamed with Apache Kafka.
 Avro is more structured in format than JSON or XML, the currently used format of VOEvent 2.0.